hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 - **_Out of the Labyrinth_** (2007), Ellen and Robert Kaplan.
 An
   inspiring manifesto on the Kaplans' method for teaching mathematics via play and exploration in the Harvard Maths Circle.
-It is much more radical than the approach I am suggesting here!
+It is even more radical than the approach I am suggesting here!
 - [**_The Myth of Ability_**](https://jumpmath.org/jump/en/book_myth_ability)
   (2003), John Mighton.
 An exposition of the JUMP method, a